 The mean age of trial subjects was 53 years and most subjects were male (61%), white (76%) and not Hispanic or Latino (83%), with similar distributions across the two treatment arms.
 Baseline disease characteristics are summarised in Table 3 below.

-Table 3: Summary of the baseline disease characteristics of the study population in Study 303.
+Table 3: Summary of the baseline disease characteristics of the study population in Study 303